MFS Local Offer 2024

 Care:

 Emergency Care: We currently have over 20 staff trained in Emergency First Aid, alongside our nurse.
-Some of our pupils have open door policies with the local children’s ward, where this is the case class teachers have emergency details.
+Some of our pupils have open-door policies with the local children’s ward.
+Where this is the case, class teachers have emergency details.
 Lifesaving medication is kept in school for some of our pupils – this is kept with the school nurse and also in their classroom.
+An AED device is kept in the front Admin office.

 Respite/Direct Payments/Personal Assistants: Whilst some of our staff act as respite carers for our pupils, applications for this need to be made via the social worker.